H-0784

 Plain Language

-Chatbot providers must conduct monthly risk assessments of their chatbots for risks of harm to users, using metrics defined by AG rulemaking, and must actively mitigate any identified risks.
-This is an unusually frequent assessment cadence — monthly rather than the annual or pre-deployment assessments common in other jurisdictions.
-The specific metrics and risk categories will be defined by future AG rules, so the scope of this obligation is not yet fully determined.
-The mitigation obligation is ongoing and immediate upon risk identification.
+Chatbot providers must assess their chatbots for risks of harm to users on a monthly basis, using metrics defined by Attorney General rulemaking, and must actively mitigate any identified risks.
+This is an ongoing operational obligation — not a one-time pre-deployment assessment.
+The monthly cadence is notably more frequent than the annual reviews required by most other state AI safety frameworks.
+The specific risk categories and assessment metrics will be determined by AG rulemaking, so the full scope of the obligation will depend on those rules.

 Statutory Text